 I was sad to let go of that idea.
 And to let go of all the still life compositions I had planned.
 "Still Life with Shoes" was going to be incredible.

 But it was back to the drawing board.
 Where I made another mistake.
-More on that later.
+Read about more domain name mistakes here.